How to Become a Physical Therapist: 2025 Step-By-Step Guide

 Accreditation

 Choose a DPT program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) to ensure it is a qualified entry-level education program.
 The CAPTE is recognized by the US Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).
 The CAPTE awards its specialized accreditation status to qualified educational programs for physical therapists and physical therapist assistants.
-Having accreditation helps assure the quality of the education that you receive.
+Having accreditation helps ensure the quality of the education that you receive.

 Cost

-According to the CAPTE, the median total cost of a program is $66,714 for public in-state programs, $115,858 for out-of-state programs, and $114,128 for private programs [2].
+According to the CAPTE's most recent data, the median total cost of a public, in-state program was $73,973 in 2023 and $124,664 for private programs [2].

 Besides tuition, DPT programs also often have annual fees and other program expenses associated with them.
 Such costs include background check fees for clinical education, activity fees, identification card fees, textbooks, and professional liability insurance.
 You also need to account for housing and transportation costs during the program.